simply-nicky/pyrost/docs/tutorials/diatom.rst

 Loading the file
 ----------------
-Load the CXI file into a data container :class:`pyrost.STData` with :class:`pyrost.STLoader`.
+Load the CXI file into a data container :class:`pyrost.STData` with :class:`pyrost.CXILoader`.
-:func:`pyrost.loader` returns the default loader with the default CXI protocol (:func:`pyrost.protocol`).
+:func:`pyrost.cxi_loader` returns the default loader with the default CXI protocol (:func:`pyrost.protocol`).

-.. note:: :class:`pyrost.STLoader` will raise an :class:`AttributeError` while loading the data
+.. note:: :class:`pyrost.CXILoader` will raise an :class:`AttributeError` while loading the data
     from the CXI file if some of the necessary attributes for Speckle Tracking algorithm are not provided.
 You can see full list of the necessary attributes in :class:`pyrost.STData`.
-Adding the missing attributes to :func:`pyrost.STLoader.load` solves the problem.
+Adding the missing attributes to :func:`pyrost.CXILoader.load` solves the problem.

 .. doctest::

     >>> import pyrost as rst
-    >>> loader = rst.loader()
+    >>> loader = rst.cxi_loader()
     >>> data = loader.load('results/diatom.cxi') # doctest: +SKIP

 Moreover, you can crop the data with the provided region of interest at the detector plane,